soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

-Previously, in our HTML builder library, we used `newtype`s to differentiate between HTML documents, structures, and titles, but we didn't really need to Distinguish between different kinds of structures, such as paragraphs and headings, not without parsing the data, at least.
+Previously, in our HTML builder library, we used `newtype`s to differentiate between HTML documents, structures, and titles, but we didn't really need to differentiate between different kinds of structures, such as paragraphs and headings, not without parsing the data, at least.

 In this case, we have a list of structures, and each structure could be